elenreyes/protein-binding-predictor/README.md

 ## Easy Predict & Visualization

-For linux users, there is a file named `setup.sh` to intall and create the virtual environment to run the code.
+For linux users, there is a file named `linux-setup.sh` to intall and create the virtual environment to run the code.
 Afterwards, use the predict.py command to predict your protein's binding site.
 Another option is to run: python `binding_site_gui.py`, which opens a little interface in which you can choose the protein from your files to predict, and it opens PyMOL once predicted if intalled and in path (your own path can be added to `binding_site_gui.py` if not in there)

 # Google Colab